neuland/micro-frontends/README.md

 **This site is a work in progress and will be extended on a regular basis.
-Please watch the repository to receive change notifications.**
+Please [watch the repository](https://github.com/neuland/micro-frontends) to receive change notifications.**

-This repository ~~contains~~ <u>will contain</u> techniques, strategies and recipes for __building a modern web app with multiple independent teams__.
+This repository contains techniques, strategies and recipes for __building a modern web app with multiple independent teams__.

 ## What are Micro Frontends?